tildejustin/OptiFabric-1.0-1.6/readme.md

 ## installing

-this mod requires an optifine jar in the mods folder alongside a release of optifabric. for 1.7.2 and onwards this can be sourced from [OptiFine's official website](https://optifine.net/downloads), and older versions these can be retrieved either from [SpeedyCube64's Pre-1.9 Optifine Archive](https://github.com/speedycube64/Complete_OptiFine_Archive_Pre_1.9) or on the [OptiFine history thread](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286605-b1-4-1-9-optifine-history).
+this mod requires an optifine jar in the mods folder alongside optifabric. for 1.7.2 and onwards this can be sourced from [OptiFine's official website](https://optifine.net/downloads), and older versions these can be retrieved either from [SpeedyCube64's Pre-1.9 Optifine Archive](https://github.com/speedycube64/Complete_OptiFine_Archive_Pre_1.9) or on the [OptiFine history thread](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286605-b1-4-1-9-optifine-history).

 ## how it works

-this mod uses [Minecraft-Java-Edition-Speedrunning/fabric-asm](https://github.com/Minecraft-Java-Edition-Speedrunning/fabric-asm), a derivative of [Cat Core's Fabric-ASM/no-guava](https://github.com/thecatcore/Fabric-ASM/tree/no-guava) which itself is an updated version of [Chocohead's fabric-asm](https://github.com/Chocohead/Fabric-ASM). fabric asm allows more extreme asm modification and the fork used has no dependency on guava or apache commons, which older minecraft versions don't provide.
+this mod uses [Minecraft-Java-Edition-Speedrunning/fabric-asm](https://github.com/Minecraft-Java-Edition-Speedrunning/fabric-asm), a minor derivative of [Cat Core's Fabric-ASM/no-guava](https://github.com/thecatcore/Fabric-ASM/tree/no-guava) which itself is an updated version of [Chocohead's fabric-asm](https://github.com/Chocohead/Fabric-ASM). fabric asm allows more extreme asm modification and the fork used has no dependency on guava or apache commons, which older minecraft versions don't provide.